Thomas Barwick/Getty Images

 Still, there are some clear differences among age groups.

-CARD SEARCH: Find a low-interest credit card today.
+CARD SEARCH: Find credit card with a 0% intro APR offer

 Our survey found that millennials ages 18-35 were most likely to name saving as their top reason for limiting spending (48%), while the No. 1 reason adults ages 62-70 put the brakes on spending is stagnant income (35%).

 The concern is even more pronounced for adults 71 and older.
 Some 58% say the top reason they’re not spending more is their income, which isn’t surprising given how retirees are frequently dependent on a fixed income.